 Verse 36 reveals the question of the lawyer: “Teacher, which is the great commandment in the law?”

 This question might have been a popular source of debate among the Pharisees, Sadducees, and other sects.
-At a first glance, this question seems to be harmless.
+At first glance, this question seems to be harmless.
 But this is a very tricky question.
-If Jesus would answer one particular commandment, then he might be accused of belittling other commandments.
+If Jesus would answer one particular commandment, then He might be accused of belittling other commandments.

 In essence, we can also say that the lawyer is asking, “Teacher, what should be our GREATEST passion in life?”